michelfernandez/cove/site/content/english/enable-qes.md

 Maximise the legal weight
 of your electronic signature
 ===============
-Enable the highest e-signing standard (QES) by getting yourself identified online via video-call or by personal contact with the ID app by Swisscom.
+Enable the highest e-signing standard (QES) by having your identity verified online via video (for signing according to EU law) or face-to-face (for signing according to Swiss law).
 {{% /markdown %}}
 {{< /content >}}